filippo-orru/personal-site-hugo/content/projects/bachelor-thesis/index.md

     Google Forms presents statistics for collected responses.
 {{< /image >}}

 Once a survey has been published and received a few responses, they can be analyzed by heading to the 'responses' tab of a survey.
-Just like the editing view, it shows a survey's responses as a list TODO
+Just like the editing view, it shows a survey's responses in a list, each with appropriate visualisation via graph or table.

 ## SurveyJS
 > "A robust full-cycle survey and form solution for your JavaScript application"

 SurveyJS is made up of multiple modules that work together around the concept of providing your own database to store survey structure data as well as responses.
 These modules are the 'Survey Library' (allows users to fill out surveys), the 'Creator' and the 'Analytics' module, all readily available for easy installation via npm, alongside integrations for popular app frameworks like Vue or React.
 While the libraries are open source, a license must be bought for commercial use.

-{{< image src="images/survey-creation-platforms/surveyjs/creator-overview.png" alt="SurveyJS creator view" >}}
+{{< image src="images/survey-creation-platforms/survey-js/creator-overview.png" alt="SurveyJS creator view" >}}
     Overview of SurveyJS' 'designer', its creation interface.
 {{< /image >}}

 The survey 'designer' allows creating surveys.
 It lists questions, categorized into pages, equivalent to Google Forms' sections.
 However, configuration options for the survey itself, as well as questions and question types go much further than the other two tools.
 Each component can be tweaked, styled, expanded and configured to one's content.
 There is a plethora of simple and advanced question types available, including matrix, rating, boolean, image picker, signature and more.
 The survey can be previewed at any time, to see how it will look to the user.

+{{< image src="images/survey-creation-platforms/survey-js/preview.png" alt="SurveyJS preview tab" >}}
+    Example question in the SurveyJS preview tab.
+{{< /image >}}

+The 'Preview' tab allows previewing the survey as it will look to the user.
+The design is very adaptable, but the structure of the survey is primarily geared towards desktop use, with the mobile UX being significantly worse.
+The third tab is allows configuring advanced logic to show or hide questions based on previous answers or other conditions.
+Clicking on the 'JSON Editor', the last tab, allows editing or copying the survey's JSON structure, which is the format in which the survey is stored.
+Lastly, the analytics module of SurveyJS wasn't part of the comparison, but is still worth mentioning.
+Just like the survey editor and runner, the diagrams used to display collected responses can be heavily customized and the page's theme can be matched to the enclosing tool or preference.

 # Doing the *Real Science™️*